-We’ll be back with another event in due course.
+We’ll be back with another event soon.
 Watch this space!
 To be sure of hearing about upcoming events you should join our mailing list.

 It has been too long since we had a live, in-person event.
 So, we have decided to get the GLAS ball rolling again with a Christmas concert featuring the remarkable acapella vocal trio, White Raven, on Friday, December 16 in the beautiful setting of Geneva’s Evangelical Lutheran Church in the heart of the old town…